Veterans Affairs Director Enjoys Trip to Bellevue University Campus

 Bowen served in the U.S. Air Force for 23 years and was stationed in spots like Bosnia, Turkey, Colorado and Alaska.
 He retired in 2003 and started studying at Bellevue University while on terminal leave.
 He picked up a hefty number of credits during his military career and earned two associate degrees in the process.
 He tried a number of different schools in pursuit of his bachelor’s degree before a visit to his local VA Vocational Rehabilitation Office pointed him toward Bellevue University.

 “They faxed my transcripts to Bellevue (University) and got a counselor on the phone with me.
 I think it was the following week that I started classes,” he said.
 “The online experience was just outstanding.
 My counselor was always someone that I could reach out to and the professors that I had online were wonderful.”

-Bowen used the Montgomery GI Bill to pay for his education, but it didn’t quite cover everything.
+Bowen used Veterans Education Benefits to pay for his education, but it didn’t quite cover everything.

 “I wrote a check for 98 cents!” he said.